 While putting on your detective hat and going for the big WHY—the root causes of the signs, symptoms or diagnosis—is our ultimate aim, it’s still important to address these challenging manifestations as they can be depleting in their own right!

 A prolonged case of diarrhea, constipation, or acid reflux, for example, is going to lead to a host of other nutrient deficiencies or a toxic burden that will express in its own signs or symptoms, if not tamed.

 It’s amazing what kind of physiological disruption can occur from digestive troubles that seem nothing more than irksome.

 That’s why, in the end, we as practitioners, have to get down to business, working top to bottom (symptom to root) and bottom to top (root to symptom)—putting the pieces together to initiate remedy and an opportunity for true healing.

-In this way, we, as nutrition and lifestyle counselors, practice preventive medicine better than most other practitioners have the opportunity to!
+In this way, we, as diet and lifestyle counselors, practice preventive medicine better than most other practitioners have the opportunity to!

 This is where those Done-4-You’s come in so very handy.
-(And why so many of the Digestive Intensive grads keep those protocols right on hand!)
+(And why so many of the Full Body Systems grads keep those protocols right on hand!)

 It tickles me that the foods, supplements, lifestyle modifications & functional testing options that I’ve found successful in my own practice can help so many other clinicians cut through the clutter of information to know where to start, what to consider, and have a trusted resource to use as a checklist to ensure that they’re not overlooking any possible concerns or remedies in their consideration of the key digestive disturbances I outlined above.

-Click here to grab your nausea Done-4-You to add to your Digestive Intensive packet now, and read on to get some perspective on the impact of this symptom
+Grab your nausea Done-4-You, and read on to get some perspective on the impact of this symptom.

 I’m quite familiar with nausea…